Pawel-Galkowski/calculator-2017/README.md

 # Calculator

-One of the first some applications which I created This is simply calculator.
+One of the first application which I created
+This is simply calculator.
 Deploy year is 2017